tiagoporto/setting-up-sublime-text/README.md

 ```

-If you like more control over typography, the [Input Typeface](http://input.fontbureau.com/) is a big family of Font Bureau and can be a good option, they has customs options, you can choose the line-heigth and differents glyphs or use the preset of other fonts.
+If you like more control over typography, the [Input Font](http://input.fontbureau.com/) is a big family of Font Bureau and can be a good option, it has customs options, you can choose the line-heigth and differents glyphs or use the preset of other fonts.

 [Input Family with Monaco Preset](http://input.fontbureau.com/download/index.html?family=InputMono&width=300&weight=400&line-height=1.3&a=ss&g=ss&i=serifs_round&l=serifs_round&zero=slash&asterisk=0&braces=straight&preset=monaco)